grafana/k6-docs/docs/sources/next/using-k6/scenarios/executors/per-vu-iterations.md

 ---
 title: 'Per VU iterations'
-excerpt: 'Each VU executes an exact number of iterations.'
+description: 'Each VU executes an exact number of iterations.'
 weight: 02
 ---